-MEC2044S MACHINE ELEMENT DESIGN I
+MEC2044S MECHANICAL ENGINEERING MACHINE ELEMENT DESIGN I

-Convener: Dr R Govender
+16 NOF credits at HEOSF level 6 Convener: Dr R Govender

-Course entry requirements: MAM1020F/S, MAM1021F/S, PHY1012F/S, PHY1013F/S, MEC1006W, MEC1005W, MAM1042S, MEC2025F.
+Course entry requirements: MAM1020F/S, MAM1021F/S, PHY1012F/S, PHY1013F/S, MEC1007F, MEC1008S, MEC1005W, MAM1042S, MEC2025F.
 MEC2042F DP requirements met.
 This course is only available to Mechanical and Electro-Mechanical Engineering students.

-Co-requisites: MEC2023S, MEC2022S
+Co-requisites: MEC2023S

 This course introduces the basic engineering design process, applied to selection of simple machine components and development of basic machine assemblies.
-It draws on basic engineering sciences (Solid Mechanics, Materials Science, Dynamics) and applied engineering topics (Manufacturing Processes) to understand how machine components are selected and sized, depending on the required application and function.
+It draws on basic engineering sciences

+(Solid Mechanics, Materials Science, Dynamics) and applied engineering topics (Manufacturing Processes) to understand how machine components are selected and sized, depending on the required application and function.
 Computer Aided Modelling and Design (CAD) principles, which are introduced in first year, are developed further in the modelling and analysis of more realistic and complex machine assemblies.
-Topics to be covered during the course will include: Elementary Design Process; manufacturing processes; tolerances of size and geometry; bearing type selection and sizing: gear type selection and kinematics: flexible drive selection and kinetics: fasteners and Sealing; and design for static strength and stiffness
+Topics to be covered during the course will include: Elementary Design Process; manufacturing processes; tolerances of size and geometry; bearing type selection and sizing; gear type selection and kinematics; flexible drive selection and kinetics; fasteners and sealing; and design for static strength and stiffness.

-DP requirements: All class tests and all assignments.
+DP requirements: The student must write all class tests and submit all assignments.
 The weighted average of the class tests and assignments must be 45% or greater to achieve DP.
 The CAD test will carry a sub-minimum of 35%.
-Assignments will have highlighted key course outcomes, such as assembly requirements. machining feasibility and engineering drawing conventions.
-If these outcomes are not met satisfactorily, there will be one opportunity to resubmit.
-If the resubmission is not to standard, the status will be DPR.
+Failure to meet the subminimum results in failure of the course.
+Students who achieve less than 50% on the CAD test will be granted one re-write attempt only, and their mark for this assessment will be capped at 50%.
+Assignments will have highlighted key course outcomes, such as assembly requirements, machining feasibility and engineering drawing conventions.
+If these outcomes are not met satisfactorily, the student will have one opportunity to resubmit.
+If the resubmission is not to standard, the student will be DPR.